 Exhaustive research reveals that music education has beneficial neurological effects.
 In addition to teaching music, our goal is to improve cognitive and emotional development by increasing neuroplasticity.
 It's not enough that our students master music, they also engage their senses, psychomotor skills, emotional intelligence, and intellect.

-Master Teacher, Valerie Kasmir, founded Lessons On The Lake Music Arts Academy in 2000.
+Valerie Kasmir founded Lessons On The Lake Music Arts Academy in 2000.
 Her mission is to enrich lives through the majestic effects of music.
 She holds a BA in Music Education K-12 and a Masters degree in Education Curriculum and Instruction.
 She has presented at various Music Workshops and States Conferences of topics including, "Music and The Brain," "Piano Parent Coaching," "Motivating Students to Practice: applying neurological tools and techniques to engage students." and "Vocal Coaching Techniques."

 She has been teaching (Piano and Vocal), performing, recording, and writing for over 30 years.
 Her 14-year public school teaching experience includes three different school systems.
 Music is her passion, which exudes through her teaching.